KaburaJ/Booking-App/README.md

                           width: 5,
                         ),
   ```
-* This code defines a gap widget and a row widget with two children, each of which is an instance of the "AppColumnLayout" widget, as children of the container's column widget.
-The row has mainAxisAlignment set to "spaceBetween", so the two children will be evenly distributed at the beginning and end of the row.
+This code defines a gap widget and a row widget with two children, each of which is an instance of the `AppColumnLayout` widget, as children of the container's column widget.
+The row has mainAxisAlignment set to `spaceBetween`, so the two children will be evenly distributed at the beginning and end of the row.
 </br>
-The "AppColumnLayout" widget appears to have four named parameters: "firstText", "secondText", "alignment", and "isColor".
-It's likely that this widget displays two pieces of text and allows some customization of the text alignment and coloring.
-The "firstText" and "secondText" parameters probably specify the text to be displayed, while the "alignment" parameter controls the alignment of the text within the widget.
-The "isColor" parameter might be a boolean that determines whether the widget is colored or not.
+The `AppColumnLayout` widget appears to have four named parameters: `firstText`, `secondText`, `alignment`, and `isColor`.
+This widget displays two pieces of text and allows some customization of the text alignment and coloring.
+The `firstText` and `secondText` parameters specify the text to be displayed, while the "alignment" parameter controls the alignment of the text within the widget.
+The `isColor` parameter is a boolean that determines whether the widget is colored or not.
 </br>
-This code also includes another gap widget and an instance of the "AppLayoutBuiderWidget" widget as children of the column.
-It's likely that this widget is used to build some kind of layout or display some UI elements.
-It has three named parameters: "sections", "isColor", and "width".
-The "sections" parameter probably specifies the number of sections in the widget, while the "isColor" parameter might control the coloring of the widget.
-The "width" parameter might control the width of the widget or some other aspect of its appearance.
+This code also includes another gap widget and an instance of the `AppLayoutBuiderWidget` widget as children of the column.
+It has three named parameters: `sections`, `isColor`, and `width`.
+The `sections` parameter specifies the number of sections in the widget, while the `isColor` parameter controls the coloring of the widget.
+The `width` parameter controls the width of the widget or some other aspect of its appearance.

   ```dart
                         Row(
                             mainAxisAlignment: MainAxisAlignment.spaceBetween,